 Past performance highlights include World War II 50th anniversary commemorations in the United States and Europe, Presidential Inaugural Parades, the rededication of the Statue of Liberty, nationally televised broadcasts on Memorial Day and the Fourth of July, and the 2002 Winter Olympics in Salt Lake City.
 Joint concerts with many of the nation's leading orchestras, including the Boston Pops, Detroit Symphony Orchestra, and Cincinnati Pops, have received rave reviews.

 The Field Band's members, selected through a highly competitive audition, represent some of the finest musical talent in America.
 More than five decades as the military's most traveled musicians have earned them the title, "The Musical Ambassadors of the Army."

 The Field Band's concert is sponsored by the EMU Department of Music and Dance and EMU Campus Life.
 Admission is free and the public is welcome.

-For additional information about the Field Band's performance at Pease Auditorium, please contact the EMU Department of Music and Dance at 734-487-4380 or firstname.lastname@example.org.
+For additional information about the Field Band's performance at Pease Auditorium, contact the EMU Department of Music and Dance homepage or call 734-487-4380 or email firstname.lastname@example.org.